 Next to the San Agustin Market, below Gran Via, this friendly bar has delicious food.
 Not only do they serve lunch and dinner, they open at 9am for breakfast too.
 It can get busy on weekends particularly but the great atmosphere makes it worth the tussle to grab a spot.

 Food on offer here is varied.
 Choose Raciones (sharing plates) if you want something less formal, or order from their Carta (menu) They also have some seasonal specialities.
 Check out the blackboards inside when you arrive.
 Midweek you can choose their Menu del Dia 3 courses at lunchtime and great value for money.
+At the time of writing it costs 11 euros for the midweek menu.

 One of the raciones had was a Red pepper and black olive salad.
 Ideal on a hot summers day.